snap-stanford/GEARS/README.md

 - Preprocessed dataloader now available for Replogle 2022 RPE1 and K562 essential datasets
 - Added custom split, fixed no-test split

+### A note on usage:

+- GEARS is currently not designed to handle training across multiple cell types or cross-cell type transfer of predictions
+- GEARS has not been tested for training with bulk sequencing data.
+- When trained on single-gene perturbation data alone, GEARS cannot reliably predict outcomes for combinatorial perturbations.
+The model must be trained on some combinatorial perturbation data to make such predictions.
+- GEARS has been tested using datasets that contain multiple perturbation types, and multiple cells within each perturbation type.
+Datasets with too few cells per perturbation or too few perturbations may not work well with our model.

 ### Core API Interface

 Using the API, you can (1) reproduce the results in our paper and (2) train GEARS on your perturbation dataset using a few lines of code.